BAKER REAL ESTATE SPECIALIST

 This neighborhood is extremely popular and on the radar for continued market appreciation.

-Baker Historic Neighborhood Association This is a very active, influential and supportive group of business and homeowners that meet at 6:30 the 2nd Tuesday of every month at the Hirschfield Towers building on Daily Park.
+Baker Historic Neighborhood Association This is a very active, influential and supportive group of businesses and homeowners that meet at 6:30 the 2nd Tuesday of every month at the Hirschfield Towers building on Daily Park.
 Check out the Baker Historic Neighborhood Website Below!

 Check it out for all the current news and events!
 Call me and I’ll be happy to help answer any questions about this great area.